harriott/misc/CP/QR/QR.md

 ### commits
-    git checkout <commit>  # go back to the commit (hash or tag) git checkout master  # return to current state of project git grep Log $(git rev-list --all) -- '*.ps1'  # searches all  ps1  files in all commits for "Log" git log -- *pdf  # shows if any PDF's have been inadvertently included git log --follow *spacemacs*
+    git checkout <commit>  # go back to the commit (hash or tag) git checkout master  # return to current state of project git log -- *pdf  # shows if any PDF's have been inadvertently included git log --follow *spacemacs*
     git log --follow '*cmusq.vim'